Nuclear Free Nightingale!

 Indian Point: Imagining the Unimaginable - A wonderful documentary shown on HBO.
 One of the many reasons we cannot afford nuclear power is nuclear plants' vulnerability to terrorist attacks.

-Dr. Strangelove - I think this movie may be the reason I became the anti-nuclear activist I am today.
+Dr. Strangelove - I think this movie may be the reason I became the nuclear-free activist I am today.
 I saw it as a young girl and it immediately became (and has remained) my favorite movie of all time.
+I have seen it countless times, and find it remains timely, powerful, brilliant, scary and hilarious! (scilarious?)
 I highly recommend you see this movie!

 Chernobyl Heart - Another great and very moving movie showing the horrific health consequences of nuclear plant accidents for young children.